 Library Services provides access to a wealth of online resources to support teaching and research which are available 24/7.
 You are advised to make use of our online resources, which UCL students and staff can access from off campus, via the Library Services website, using their UCL userid and password.

 Further information can be found on our Click and Collect webpage.
 Books requested in this way will be held for you to collect and borrow within 3 days.
 Please bring your confirmation email with you to gain access to the library.

 If you are unable to access the UCL campus to collect books that have been requested, for example if you are self-isolating, you can arrange for another UCL Library member to collect them on your behalf.
 Please email firstname.lastname@example.org to arrange this.
 Please wait until the books that you have requested are available for collection before contacting us.
 The person collecting the books must have a valid and current UCL ID card or UCL Library card.
 We will email the person collecting the books to confirm a time for the collection, and they will need to present this email when they visit the Library.

-Books can be returned in person 24 hours a day to the Front Gate Lodge in Gower Street (opposite the Cruciform Building) or posted to our address listed on our contact page.
+Books can also be posted to our address listed on our contact page.
 For those users who do not wish to visit a Post Office, Royal Mail now offers a Parcel Collect service which allows you to pay for postage online, print off an address label and have your parcel collected from your door.

 Please note that we are not currently charging fines for the late return of books.

 If you’ve checked Explore and we don't already have a book, you can recommend it for purchase by the library.
 Please complete the online form with as many details as you can and your suggestion will be passed on to the appropriate Subject Liaison Librarian.